ryan-mcclue/musings/projects/performance.md

 functions should be small
 functions should do one thing

+code is much more readable if local and don't have to open 30 tabs. then you have to understand package structure to understand functionality

 performance excuses (generally only apply to handrolled assembly):
 - too small (language or architectural decisions only yeild about 10% difference)
 - niche (only game enginers, embedded etc.)